 Scientific name: Minocycline

-Minocycline belongs to the class of "Tetracycline antibiotics," specifically as a synthetic derivative.
-These drugs have broad-spectrum antibacterial activity, targeting Gram-positive and Gram-negative bacteria, as well as some rickettsiae and chlamydiae.
+Minocycline belongs to the class of "Tetracycline antibiotics," which are synthetic derivatives.
+These drugs have broad-spectrum antibacterial activity, targeting Gram-positive and Gram-negative bacteria, as well as certain rickettsiae and chlamydiae.

-In drug classification systems, it is categorized as "Artificially synthesized tetracyclines," with enhanced tissue penetration and a longer half-life compared to natural tetracyclines, suitable for long-acting antibacterial therapy.
+In drug classification systems, it is categorized as "Synthetic Tetracyclines," with enhanced tissue penetration and a longer half-life compared to natural tetracyclines, suitable for long-acting antimicrobial therapy.

 1. Treatment of moderate to severe acne

-2. Sexually transmitted diseases (such as gonorrhea and syphilis)
+2. Sexually transmitted infections (such as gonorrhea, syphilis)

 3. Rare infections like brucellosis and plague